-Liberis, the embedded finance provider for SMEs, raises additional £70M in equity and debt – TechCrunch
+Liberis, the embedded finance provider for SMEs, raises additional £70M in debt – TechCrunch

 Liberis, the U.K.-based fintech that provides finance for small businesses as an alternative to a traditional bank loan or extended overdraft, has replenished its own coffers with £70 million in funding.
-The round is a mixture of equity and debt, although the company is declining to disclose the percentage split, so we can likely chalk this up as mostly debt to fund the loans Liberis issues.
+The round is a mixture of debt and venture debt, although the company is declining to disclose the percentage split, so we can likely chalk this up as mostly debt to fund the loans Liberis issues.

 Providing the financing are previous backers British Business Investments, Paragon Bank and BCI Europe, along with new partner Silicon Valley Bank (SVB).
 It brings the total funding raised by Liberis to £200 million, including more than £50 million in equity funding.
 “The new funds will be used to fuel company growth, launch new products and markets, and provide additional customer financing solutions,” says the fintech.